fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 To test that a website contains a skip link, visit a page then press the tab key and the skip link should appear.
 Then activate it using the enter key and check that focus moves to the main content area.
 Press tab again to ensure that focus moves to the first actionable element in the main content.

-## Favour native over custom components except where they have known issues

-Native components require very little work, are familiar to users, and are generally accessible by default.
-Custom components can be built to appear and behave as designers want, but require much more effort to build and are challenging to make accessible.

-There are exceptions.
-Since the native options are flawed across browsers, accessibility experts recommend useing custom solutions for:
-- form error field messages
-- focus indicator styles

 ## Navigation and menus

 When developing a collapsible menu, place your menu `<button>` _within_ your `<nav>` element and hide the inner list rather than hiding the `<nav>` element itself.
 That way, we are not obscuring from Assistive Technologies the fact that a navigation still exists.
 ATs can still access the nav via landmark navigation.
 This is important because landmark discovery is one of the fundamental ways AT users scan, determine and navigate a site’s structure.